 Not only can you use your membership to convince people to allow you to Guest Post On Their Blog; you’ll probably be able to find people, within your own group; which will allow you to Guest Post, in return for a link.

+They'll Be Happy To Recomend Your Expertise On Their Blog; if they consider you a knowledgeable enogh person.

 Social Media Groups Give You Clout & Followers